warkrismagic/mcp-ui-fork_research/.github/CONTRIBUTING.md

 ### Prerequisites

-Before you start working on MCP UI, make sure you have the following installed:
+Before you start working on MCP-UI, make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 18 or higher recommended)
 - [pnpm](https://pnpm.io/) (version 8.15.7 or higher)